Tony Clement: Federal politics

 Clement first became prominent in federal politics in 2000, sitting on the steering committee for the United Alternative.
 This initiative was meant to provide a framework for the Reform Party and Progressive Conservative Party to unite under a single banner.
-It did not accomplish this end, but nonetheless led to the formation of the Canadian Alliance later that year; Clement served as the Alliance's founding president.
+It did not accomplish this end, but nonetheless led to the formation of the Canadian Alliance from the Reform Party later that year; Clement served as the Alliance's founding president.

-Soon after the 2003 provincial election, Clement declared himself a candidate for the leadership of the new Conservative Party of Canada.
-He placed third in the party's leadership vote, while Stephen Harper emerged as the winner.

-He then sought election as the Conservative Party candidate in Brampton West in the 2004 federal election, but lost to Liberal incumbent Colleen Beaumier by about 3,500 votes.
+Following his defeat in the 2003 provincial election, Clement declared himself a candidate for the leadership of the new Conservative Party of Canada.
+He placed third in the party's leadership vote, behind Belinda Stronach and winner Stephen Harper.
+He then ran as the Conservative Party candidate in Brampton West in the 2004 federal election, but lost to Liberal incumbent Colleen Beaumier by about 3,500 votes.

-For his second attempt to win a seat in the House of Commons of Canada, in the 2006 campaign, he switched to the Parry Sound-Muskoka riding.
-On election night, he was declared winner by 21 votes.
-Upon conclusion of the judicial recount, Clement was found to have defeated Mitchell by 28 votes: 18,513-18,485.
-On February 6, 2006, Clement was appointed as Minister of Health by Prime Minister Stephen Harper.
+For his second attempt to win a seat in the House of Commons of Canada, he switched to the Parry Sound-Muskoka riding in the 2006 election.
+On election night, he was declared the winner by 21 votes.
+Upon conclusion of the judicial recount, Clement was found to have defeated the incumbent Andy Mitchell by 28 votes: 18,513-18,485.
+He was re-elected in Parry Sound—Muskoka in the 2008, 2011 and 2015 elections.

 Clement pledged to extend an existing measure to require disclosure of meetings by only registered lobbyists with lower-level government officials who have decision-making power.